Code-Institute-Submissions/ace-engineering-services/README.md

 ---
 ### Project Goals ###

-* The goal of this project is to create a digital launchpad for a small electrical engineering consultancy company.
-The main services on offer need to be clearly demonstrated on the home page through simple bullet-points and images of sample projects.
+* The goal of this project is to create a digital launchpad for a small electrical engineering company.
+The main services on offer need to be clearly demonstrated on the home page through simple bullet-points.
 Links to section pages provide further information on each of these services.
-A simple contact/about page allows users to send a business request.
+A simple contact page allows users to send a business request.

 ### User Goals ###